Not everyone is waiting for their body to break down before making their home safe and completely accessible!

 That’s when they were referred to Gamburd Inc. A consultant came to their house and offered some solutions and possible locations for Wessex through the floor lift.
 Carlos was impressed by the many pictures of previous work done by Gamburd.

 He saw that they took serious care and reinforced the structure of the house when making the opening between the floors.

 Wessex through floor lifts are available in four sizes with one big enough to carry a wheel chair and a second person if needed.
-They placed the order and when the construction began, the workers were extremely careful in preparing the rooms for their work.
-They isolated the rooms with large plastic walls to prevent dust from getting all over, so Carlos and Ronnie could use the rest of the house.
-They felt that the Gamburd staff were enjoyable to have in their home because they worked well with one another, did what was promised and finished the work on time.
+They placed the order and when the construction began.
+The workers were extremely careful in preparing the rooms for their work.
+The workers isolated the rooms with large plastic walls to prevent dust from getting all over, so Carlos and Ronnie could use the rest of the house.
+They felt that the Gamburd staff were enjoyable to have in their home because they worked well with one another.
+They did what was promised and finished the work on time.

-If Carlos were to share words of wisdom with others it would be this: “Don’t wait until something goes wrong before planning to make your home safe and accessible.
+If Carlos were to share words of wisdom with other active seniors it would be this: “Don’t wait until something goes wrong before planning to make your home safe and accessible.
 The lift is a useful addition to the enjoyment of the house activities at the present time.”
-We never know when a physical challenge might arise, so it’s best to plan before mobility diminishes and we are spending money on health issues.
+We never know when a physical challenge might arise.
+So it’s best to plan before mobility diminishes and we are spending money on health issues.

 Perhaps it is because of their years of experience as scuba divers, or their medical training and instinct to always think ahead, I am not sure.
-But I do know this: they aren’t waiting to be sick or injured before making their home safe through all the ages and stages of life.
+I know this: these active seniors are not waiting to be sick or to get hurt before making their home safe through all the ages and stages of life.